PerfectlySoft/PerfectDocs/guide/sessions.md

 .Package(url:"https://github.com/PerfectlySoft/Perfect-Session-MongoDB.git", majorVersion: 1)
 ```

-Defining the CouchDB database to use for session storage:
+Defining the MongoDB database to use for session storage:

 ``` swift
 SessionConfig.mongoCollection = "perfectsessions"
 ```

-Defining the connection to the CouchDB server:
+Defining the connection to the MongoDB server:

 ``` swift
 MongoDBConnection.host = "localhost"